-For sites 2 & 3, the study design was modified to focus on fipronil treatments applied by machine planting.
+For sites 2, 3, & 4 the study design was modified to focus on fipronil treatments applied by machine planting.
 A C&G planter (owned by Acorn Outdoor Services, Lufkin, TX) was fitted with a 50-gallon tank, electrical pump, tubing and valves (designed by Lane Day and Jim Rogers, Precision Machine Services, Lufkin, TX).
 At each site, 4 replicates of 4 - 0.5 acre plots (16 plots total) were established (Figure 2).
 On 4 preselected plots, the fitted machine planter injected fipronil solution (0.3% ai in 37 ml volume) into the soil as each seedling was placed in the planting furrow.
 In all other plots, seedlings were machine planted at the same spacing.
 Afterward, in 4 plots each, seedlings were treated with fipronil by hand using a Kioritz soil injector or with a foliar spray (5x).
-Additional sites will be established in January 2007 and later in the fall (October - December 2007).
+Additional sites may be established later in the fall (October - December 2008).